NoCheatPlus/Docs/Development/Discussion/Design.md

 Technicalities:
 * It would probably need tracking the allowed "normal" speed vs. the used speed.
 Recording the ratio and number of events may be best, using ActionAccumulator.
 Resetting and skipping conditions might be intricate, thinking of the player sending small moves in-between [could give rise to using another data structure].
 Tracking distance vs. real time is problematic, due to congestion/lag considerations.
 Having morepackets for that, we should have a good start on chases with going per-packet.
-* Tracking the speed above average might be prone to false positives under some curcumstances, so some care is necessary (velocity, cascading in generic cases).
+* Tracking the speed above average might be prone to false positives under some circumstances, so some care is necessary (velocity, cascading in generic cases).
 * Preventing the impact of false positives with tracking sequences of (continuous) violations, see above.
 * Friction envelopes after receiving velocity or switching state from somewhere (elytra, flying, whatever) need to be distinguishable from speeding.
  * Probably already useful if we confine it only to the rough bunny envelopes (where we allow to move faster than normal without velocity).
  * Tracking mid-term speed change by regarding shorter intervals will help to distinguish.
 * Hard to tell where to set back to.
 Possibly needs keeping an extra mid-term set-back location like for morepakets, or we freeze the player in-place more or less.

+### Already implemented

+A simple average speed tracking has been implemented.
+* Roughly monitor 30 moves.
+* For state transitions, LiftOffEnvelope is used, because it indicates some types of contexts we need and is already maintained (effieciency):
+ * Ground+air.
+ * Water+air.
+ * No special moving (web, ladder?).
+* We add up max(1.0, actual speed / base speed).
+Both speeds are maintained already, thus this is quite efficient.

+This implementation appears to have some effect, but we don't have much feedback yet, lack of set-back policies might make this less effective - so we do need reports and debug traces for comparison of vanilla vs. certain cheat implementations.

 # Uncertain